Everything you need to know about 5G

 Here we take a look at everything you need to know about this next generation technology standard so far.

 What is 5G?

-5G, in short, stands for fifth generation and refers to the next generation for mobile wireless.
-However, as there’s currently no standard service level available and 5G is not commercially deliverable, it is simply a future technology we can build around.
+5G, in short, stands for fifth generation and refers to the next generation of mobile wireless.
+However, as there’s currently no standard service level available and 5G is not commercially deliverable.
+It is simply a future technology we can build around.
 All we can say for sure, is to be classed as 5G the connection should deliver higher speeds, a greater capacity and lower latency than 4G.

 So just how fast are we talking?

 There’s a reason it’s being referred to as ‘fibre without fibre’.
-Initial testing for 5G has been very promising, with the likes of Samsung already reporting speeds of up to 7.5Gbps, Nokia 10Gbps and an astonishing 1Tbps from the university of Surrey.
-It’s worth bearing in mind however these tests took place under lab conditions – think along the lines of a cars advertised MPG, luring you in with the promise of driving from London to the Shetland Islands on a single tank of petrol – once you take into consideration the likes of excess traffic and poor environmental conditionals you’ve made it to the Watford Gap before having to shell out your hard earned cash on extra fuel.
+Initial testing for 5G has been very promising.
+The likes of Samsung have already reported speeds of up to 7.5Gbps, Nokia 10Gbps and an astonishing 1Tbps from the University of Surrey.
+It’s worth bearing in mind however, these tests took place under lab conditions – think along the lines of a cars advertised MPG, luring you in with the promise of driving from London to the Shetland Islands on a single tank of petrol – once you take into consideration the likes of excess traffic and poor environmental conditionals you’ve made it to the Watford Gap before having to shell out your hard earned cash on extra fuel.

-Realistically, by the time the standard has been defined and technology has been fully developed, we can expect speeds of up to 10Gbps – which is still incredibly impressive when you consider that 4G offers average speeds of 15Mbps in the UK.
+Realistically, by the time the standard has been defined and technology has been fully developed, we can expect speeds of up to 10Gbps.
+This is still incredibly impressive when you consider that 4G offers average speeds of 15Mbps in the UK.

 What does 10Gbps get you?

 Think being able to download the latest episode of Game of Thrones in a just few seconds, accessing remote data as fast as you could locally and seamless video conferencing without the need for a Wi-Fi connection.